jroucheton/cloud-best-practices/README.md

 * Jenkins automatically discovers, manages and executes Pipelines for branches which contain a Jenkinsfile in source control.

 ## Pipeline as code
-Pipelines should be coded using a [Jenkinsfile](https://jenkins.io/doc/book/pipeline/jenkinsfile) and stored into the source code repository.
+Pipelines should be coded using a [Jenkinsfile](https://jenkins.io/doc/book/pipeline/jenkinsfile) and stored into the source control.

 **Benefits:**
 * Code review/iteration on the Pipeline.
 * Audit trail for the Pipeline.
 * Single source of truth for the Pipeline, which can be viewed and edited by multiple members of the project.
-* History available thanks to the source code repository.
+* History available thanks to the source control.
 * Pipeline as code means pipeline as you want...
 Your dreams becomes reals!

 ## Pipeline as declarative